Home

 Console Dive Computer

-The readouts are typically larger than on a wrist dive computer so they can also be easier on the eyes.
+The readouts are generally larger than on a wrist dive computer so they can also be easier on the eyes.

 There are also options for a scuba dive computer to be mounted on your hose (this is the type we currently use) or clip onto your BC.